 AI systems could be hugely beneficial in helping with this process.
 Rather than programming systems by hand to recognise the potential signs of illness, which is often impossible given the number of different factors at play, AI systems can be trained to learn how to interpret test results for themselves.
 In time, they should also be able to learn which types of treatments are most effective for different patients.

-This could enable a series of benefits across the NHS, including:
+This could enable a series of benefits across healthcare systems, including:

 - Improved equality of access to care.
-Demands on the NHS are felt more acutely in certain areas of the country, and within certain departments in hospitals, than others.
+Demands on these systems are felt more acutely in certain areas of the world, and even within certain departments in hospitals, than others.
 If we can train and use AI systems to provide world-class diagnostic support, it should help provide more consistently excellent care.